 - Increase HDL (the "good") cholesterol by up to 11%.

-One of the studies showed that including avocado in a low-fat vegetarian diet led to improvements in the cholesterol profile (24).
+One of the studies found that including avocado in a low-fat, vegetarian diet significantly improved the cholesterol profile (24).

-Bottom Line: Numerous studies have shown that eating avocado can improve heart disease risk factors like Total, LDL and HDL cholesterol, as well as blood triglycerides.
+Summary Numerous studies have shown that eating avocado can improve heart disease risk factors like total, “bad” LDL and “good” HDL cholesterol, as well as blood triglycerides.

 One study looked at the dietary habits and health of people who eat avocados.

-Avocado consumers were found to be much healthier than people who didn't eat avocados.
+Avocado consumers were found to be much healthier than people who didn't eat this fruit.

 People who ate avocados regularly also weighed less, had a lower BMI and significantly less belly fat.
-They also had more HDL (the "good") cholesterol.
+They also had higher levels of “good” HDL cholesterol.

-Therefore I don't think this particular study carries much weight.
+Therefore, this particular study doesn’t carry much weight.

-Bottom Line: One dietary survey found that people who ate avocados had a much higher nutrient intake and had a lower risk of metabolic syndrome.
+Summary One dietary survey found that people who ate avocados had a much higher nutrient intake and a lower risk of metabolic syndrome.

-When it comes to nutrients, the total amount of them is not the only thing that matters.
+When it comes to nutrients, your intake is not the only thing that matters.

-We also need to be able to absorb them... move them from the digestive tract and into the body, where they can be used.
+You also need to be able to absorb these nutrients — move them from your digestive tract and to your body, where they can be used.

-This includes vitamins A, D, E and K... along with antioxidants like carotenoids.
+Vitamins A, D, E and K are fat-soluble, along with antioxidants like carotenoids.

 This is an excellent reason to always include a healthy fat source when you eat veggies.
 Without it, a lot of the beneficial plant nutrients will go to waste.

-Bottom Line: Studies have shown that eating avocado or avocado oil with veggies can dramatically increase the amount of antioxidants you take in.
+Summary Studies have shown that eating avocado or avocado oil with vegetables can dramatically increase the number of antioxidants you take in.

 Not only do avocados increase antioxidant absorption from other foods, they are also high in antioxidants themselves.

-Therefore, eating avocados should have benefits for eye health over the long term.
+Therefore, eating avocados should benefit your eye health over the long term.

-Bottom Line: Avocados are high in antioxidants, including Lutein and Zeaxanthin.
-These nutrients are very important for eye health and lower the risk of macular degeneration and cataracts.
+Summary Avocados are high in antioxidants, including lutein and zeaxanthin.
+These nutrients are very important for eye health and lower your risk of macular degeneration and cataracts.

-There is limited evidence that avocado may be beneficial in preventing cancer.
+There is limited evidence that avocado may be beneficial in cancer treatment and prevention.

-Avocado extract has also been shown to inhibit the growth of prostate cancer cells (32).
+Avocado extract has also been shown to inhibit the growth of prostate cancer cells in a laboratory (32).

-However, keep in mind that these studies were done in isolated cells and don't really prove anything about what happens in a living, breathing human.
+However, keep in mind that these studies were done in isolated cells and don't necessarily prove what may happen inside people.
+Human-based research is unavailable.

-Bottom Line: Some studies in isolated cells have shown that nutrients in avocados may have benefits in preventing prostate cancer, and lowering side effects of chemotherapy in some cells.
+Summary Some test-tube studies have shown that nutrients in avocados may have benefits in preventing prostate cancer and lowering side effects of chemotherapy.
+However, human-based research is lacking.

 Arthritis is a common problem in Western countries.
-There are many types of arthritis, and these are often chronic problems that people have for the rest of their lives.
+There are many types of this condition, which are often chronic problems that people have for the rest of their lives.

-Whether avocados themselves can have this effect, and not just the extract, remains to be seen.
+Whether avocados themselves have this effect remains to be seen.

-Bottom Line: Studies have shown that an extract from avocado and soybean oils can significantly reduce symptoms of osteoarthritis.
+Summary Studies have shown that avocado and soybean oil extracts can significantly reduce symptoms of osteoarthritis.

 There is some evidence that avocados are a weight loss friendly food.

-The people eating the avocado felt 23% more satisfied and had a 28% lower desire to eat over the next 5 hours (35).
+In one study, people eating avocado with a meal felt 23% more satisfied and had a 28% lower desire to eat over the next 5 hours, compared to people who did not consume this fruit (35).

-If this holds true in the long-term, then including avocados in your diet could help you naturally eat fewer calories and have an easier time sticking to a healthy diet.
+Should this hold true in the long term, then including avocados in your diet may help you naturally eat fewer calories and make it easier for you to stick to healthy eating habits.

-Not only are avocados healthy, they're also incredibly delicious and go with all sorts of foods.
+Avocados are not only healthy, they're also incredibly delicious and go with many types of food.

-You can add them to salads and various sorts of recipes, or you can simply scoop them out with a spoon and eat them plain.
+You can add them to salads and various recipes or simply scoop them out with a spoon and eat them plain.

-They have a creamy, rich, fatty texture and blend well with various other ingredients.
+They have a creamy, rich, fatty texture and blend well with other ingredients.

 A notable mention is guacamole, which is arguably the most famous use of avocados.
 It includes avocado along with ingredients like salt, garlic, lime and a few others depending on the recipe.

-An avocado often takes some time to ripen and it should feel slightly soft when ripe.
-The nutrients in avocado can oxidize soon after fleshing it, but if you add lemon juice then that shouldn't happen as quickly.
+An avocado often takes some time to ripen and should feel slightly soft when ripe.
+The nutrients in avocado can oxidize and turn brown soon after fleshing it, but adding lemon juice should slow down this process.

-At the end of the day, avocados are an awesome food.
-They're loaded with nutrients, many of which are lacking in the modern diet.
+Avocados are an excellent food, loaded with nutrients, many of which are lacking in the modern diet.

-They are weight loss friendly, heart healthy and... last but not least, taste incredible.
+They’re weight loss friendly, heart healthy and, last but not least, taste incredible.